Expression of PD-L1 (DAKO 28-8) in Urothelial Carcinoma of Urinary Bladder

 Abstract

-Methodology: This study was conducted at Department of Pathology, Pakistan Institute of Medical Sciences Islamabad.
+Materials and Methods: This study was conducted at the Department of Pathology, Pakistan Institute of Medical Sciences, Islamabad.
 Fifty-six cases of urothelial carcinoma were included.
-Immunohistochemistry using PD-L1 Dako 28-8 clone was applied to prepared tissue sections.
-PD-L1 positivity was determined by brown membrane staining in tumor cells, scored using the Tumor Proportion Score (TPS).
+Immunohistochemistry was performed using the PD-L1 Dako 28-8 clone on prepared tissue sections.
+PD-L1 positivity was determined by brown membrane staining in tumor cells, and the expression was scored using the Tumor Proportion Score (TPS).

-Conclusion: Sixty-four percent urothelial carcinoma cases showed PD-L1 expression.
-Significant association (p value = 0.02) between PD-L1 expression and high-grade urothelial carcinoma was found using Pearson’s Chi-square test.
+Conclusion: Sixty-four percent of urothelial carcinoma cases showed PD-L1 expression.
+A significant association (p = 0.02) between PD-L1 expression and high-grade urothelial carcinoma was found using Pearson’s Chi-square test.

 Introduction